cloudius-systems/capstan/Documentation/ApplicationManagement.md

 // meta/run.yaml stub successfully added to your package.
 Please customize it in editor.
 ```
-To preview what content will be written to `meta/run.yaml` without changing any files, execute commmand:
+To preview what content will be written to `meta/run.yaml` without changing any files, execute command:
 ```
 $ capstan runtime preview -r <runtime-name>